 The remainder of this report is organized as follows: Section 2 details the test problem and discusses the parallel implementation in more detail, and Section 3 summarizes the solution and method convergence data.
 Section 4 contains the complete parallel performance studies on maya (2013), from which Table 1.1 was excerpted.
-Section 5 contains the parallel performance studies on maya (2010).
-Finally, Section 6 provides a historical comparison of performance of maya and the previous clusters in HPCF.
+Finally, Section 5 provides a historical comparison of performance of maya and the previous clusters in HPCF.